Sébastien Bourdais: Toro Rosso

 Bourdais returned to F1 in 2007 after being given several tests with Scuderia Toro Rosso.
 On 10 August 2007 it was announced Bourdais would replace Vitantonio Liuzzi at Red Bull's b-team, Toro Rosso, as team-mate to Sebastian Vettel.
 On 16 March 2008 Bourdais competed in his first Formula One Championship race, the 2008 Australian Grand Prix in Melbourne.
-After qualifying in 17th position he took advantage of mistakes made by other drivers, in the first Formula One race since the 2001 San Marino Grand Prix without traction control, and worked his way up to fourth.
-However, with three laps remaining an engine problem forced Bourdais to retire, but he was still classified 8th having completed more than 90% of the race distance.
+After qualifying in seventeenth position he took advantage of mistakes made by other drivers, in the first Formula One race since the 2001 San Marino Grand Prix without traction control, and worked his way up to fourth.
+However, with three laps remaining an engine problem forced Bourdais to retire, but he was still classified eighth having completed more than 90% of the race distance.
 He later inherited seventh place (and two Championship points) after the disqualification of Rubens Barrichello.

 Bourdais qualified ninth for the Belgian Grand Prix.
-During the race he quickly gained places and held on to fifth place for much of the distance, getting as high as 3rd and was on course for a podium position.
-As the rain fell harder on the last lap he was overtaken by several cars on wet tyres and finished 7th.
+During the race he quickly gained places and held on to fifth place for much of the distance, getting as high as third and was on course for a podium position.
+As the rain fell harder on the last lap he was overtaken by several cars on wet tyres and finished seventh.
 After the race, an emotional Bourdais was close to tears following the result.
 This marked his best weekend of the season and his first World Championship points since Melbourne.